 RTD has ongoing asset management needs that are informed by the TAM Plan and requests for new initiatives.
 Asset management needs can fluctuate significantly by year when, for example, a single year includes a large purchase such as fleet replacements.
 There are no significant fleet replacements contemplated in 2024, however, design and pricing are being developed for certain rail component renewals and replacements as some portions of track are reaching the 30-year mark.
-Because these repair and replacement activities are still being planned for 2024, only relatively small amounts have been requested for appropriation with the intent of staff to return to the Board with additional appropriation requests at a later time, once the project scope is completed.
+Appropriation for repair and replacement activities for light rail track is requested at \$150.0M.
+These activities are contemplated for 2024 including shutdowns of certain significant portions of rail lines in the downtown Denver area.
 Staff intends to continue to fund capital needs with cash on hand in the Capital Replacement Reserve.
 However, analyses will continue to be performed to ensure that the most financially advantageous asset management funding mechanisms are pursued, given that investment return rates currently exceed borrowing rates.